MeteoSwiss/rainforest/_sources/usage.rst.txt

 Access library
 --------------------------------------
-On Kesch simply add the following line to your ~/.bashrc file
+On balfrin simply add the following line to your ~/.bashrc file

 .. code-block:: console